declancm/virtualenv-creator/README.md

        git clone https://github.com/declancm/virtualenv-creator.git ~\Documents\virtualenv-creator

+1. Run the installation script if you wish to add the alias to your profile.ps1:

+       . ~\Documents\virtualenv-creator\install.ps1

 ## Instructions

 ### BASH (Linux and Mac):

-**If the install.sh was used, just type 'pyvenv' into the terminal to run the script and create a python virtualenv.**
+**If the install.sh was used, just type 'pyvenv' into bash to run the script and create a python virtualenv.**

 To manually install: